loud2pro/serotonin-type-defs/README.md

 # Serotonin environment types
-Type definitions for the Serotonin's Lua VM
+Type definitions for Serotonin's Lua VM

 ## What is this?
 This project provides easy to use type definitions for Serotonin's Lua VM.
 This project allows for better type checking & thus better productivity when writing scripts inside of Visual Studio Code when using the Luau Language Server.